What do sharks and rays have in common?

 If you thought that sharks and rays were similar, you are right.
 Sharks and rays have many things in common.
 But what are the similarities between sharks and rays?
 Let’s take a look…

-What are the similarities between sharks and rays in 15 seconds…
+What are the main similarities between sharks and rays?

-What are the similarities between sharks and rays?
+What are the similarities between sharks and rays in more detail?

 In reality, a ray is quite simply a flattened shark.
 There are many similarities between sharks and rays, so lets go through them.